Is Needle Felting Hard

 There are a few things that need to happen in order for wool to felt.
 The first is that the wool needs to be saturated with moisture.
 This can be done by hand-washing the wool in hot water and soap, or by using a washing machine.
 The second is that the wool needs to be worked vigorously.
 This can be done by hand-rubbing the wool with your hands, or by using a tool like a felting needle.
 The third is that the wool needs to be left to dry in a warm place.

-See also How Does Needle Felting Work
+See also Needle Felting Kits Animals

 If your wool isn’t felting, it could be that it’s not wet enough.
 Try adding more water, or using a washing machine to get the wool fully saturated.
 If the wool is too wet, it will be difficult to work with and can lead to excessive felting.